Musical notation: Indonesia

 Notation plays a relatively minor role in the oral traditions of Indonesia.
-However, in Java and Bali, several systems were devised beginning at the end of the 19th century, initially for archival purposes.
-Today the most widespread are cipher notations ("not angka" in the broadest sense) in which the pitches are represented with some subset of the numbers 1 to 7, with 1 corresponding to either highest note of a particular octave, as in Sundanese gamelan, or lowest, as in the kepatihan notation of Javanese gamelan.
+However, in Java and Bali, several systems were developed starting in the late 19th century, initially for archival purposes.
+Today the most widespread are cipher notations ("not angka" in the broadest sense) in which the pitches are represented with the numbers 1 to 7, with 1 corresponding to either the highest note of a particular octave, as in Sundanese gamelan, or the lowest, as in the kepatihan notation of Javanese gamelan.

-Notes in the ranges outside the central octave are represented with one or more dots above or below the each number.
-For the most part, these cipher notations are mainly used to notate the skeletal melody (the balungan) and vocal parts (gerongan), although transcriptions of the elaborating instrument variations are sometimes used for analysis and teaching.
+Notes in the ranges outside the central octave are represented with one or more dots above or below each number.
+For the most part, these cipher notations are mainly used to notate the skeletal melody (the balungan) and vocal parts (gerongan), although transcriptions of the elaborative instrument variations are sometimes used for analysis and teaching.
 Drum parts are notated with a system of symbols largely based on letters representing the vocables used to learn and remember drumming patterns; these symbols are typically laid out in a grid underneath the skeletal melody for a specific or generic piece.

 The symbols used for drum notation (as well as the vocables represented) are highly variable from place to place and performer to performer.
-In addition to these current systems, two older notations used a kind of staff: the Solonese script could capture the flexible rhythms of the pesinden with a squiggle on a horizontal staff, while in Yogyakarta a ladder-like vertical staff allowed notation of the balungan by dots and also included important drum strokes.
-In Bali, there are a few books published of Gamelan gender wayang pieces, employing alphabetical notation in the old Balinese script.
+In addition to these current systems, two older notations used a kind of staff: the Solonese script could capture the flexible rhythms of the pesinden with a squiggle on a horizontal staff, while in Yogyakarta, a ladder-like vertical staff allowed notation of the balungan by dots and also included important drum strokes.
+In Bali, there are a few books published of Gamelan gender wayang pieces employing alphabetical notation in the old Balinese script.

-Composers and scholars both Indonesian and foreign have also mapped the slendro and pelog tuning systems of gamelan onto the western staff, with and without various symbols for microtones.
-The Dutch composer Ton de Leeuw also invented a three line staff for his composition Gending.
+Composers and scholars both Indonesian and foreign have also mapped the slendro and pelog tuning systems of gamelan onto the Western staff, with and without various symbols for microtones.
+The Dutch composer Ton de Leeuw also invented a three-line staff for his composition Gending.
 However, these systems do not enjoy widespread use.

-In the second half of the twentieth century, Indonesian musicians and scholars extended cipher notation to other oral traditions, and a diatonic scale cipher notation has become common for notating western-related genres (church hymns, popular songs, and so forth).
-Unlike the cipher notation for gamelan music, which uses a "fixed Do" (that is, 1 always corresponds to the same pitch, within the natural variability of gamelan tuning), Indonesian diatonic cipher notation is "moveable-Do" notation, so scores must indicate which pitch corresponds to the number 1 (for example, "1=C").
+In the second half of the twentieth century, Indonesian musicians and scholars extended cipher notation to other oral traditions, and a diatonic scale cipher notation has become common for notating Western-related genres (church hymns, popular songs, and so forth).
+Unlike the cipher notation for gamelan music, which uses a "fixed-Do" (that is, 1 always corresponds to the same pitch, within the natural variability of gamelan tuning), Indonesian diatonic cipher notation is "movable-Do" notation, so scores must indicate which pitch corresponds to the number 1 (for example, "1=C").